Zubin Mehta: Early years and education

 Mehta was born into a Parsi family in Bombay (now Mumbai), India, during the British Raj, the older son of Mehli (1908–2002) and Tehmina (Daruvala) Mehta.
 His native language is Gujarati.
 His father was a self-taught violinist who founded and conducted the Bombay Symphony Orchestra and later the American Youth Symphony, which he conducted for 33 years after moving to Los Angeles.
 His father had previously lived in New York to study with violinist Ivan Galamian, a noted teacher who also taught Itzhak Perlman and Pinchas Zukerman.
 His father returned to Bombay as an accomplished violinist of the Russian school.
 Mehta has said that on many occasions when he conducts in the U.S., someone approaches him to say, "You don't know how much I loved your father!"

 Mehta has described his childhood as surrounded by music at home all the time, and has said he probably learned to speak Gujarati and sing around the same time.
-He says his father had a strong influence on him, and he listened to his quartet daily after his father returned from the USA after the Second World War.
+He says his father had a strong influence on him, and he listened to his quartet daily after his father returned from the US after the Second World War.
 Mehta was first taught to play violin and piano by his father.
 When he reached his early teens, his father allowed him to lead sectional rehearsals of the Bombay Symphony, and at sixteen, he was conducting the full orchestra during rehearsals.